 Cleanup: After the review of table specimens, we’ll clean up the foray location, head home with full tummies, and plan our next trip to the woods, so we can utilize some of the information we’ve learned.

 Sales Table, Books, Loupes, and other irresistible items: Don't forget your credit card!
 We do our best to stock our sales tables with items of interest to mushroom lovers and outdoor enthusiasts.
 There will be something for everybody, including mushroom identification books written by Gary Lincoff and Tradd Cotter, who will be happy to sign them for you, as well as the bible on local mushrooming: Mushrooms of West Virginia and the Central Appalachians by Bill Roody.
 We will also have a selection of magnifying loupes, which help you see cortina remnants, eyelash fungi, bird nest fungi and other interesting or identifying details on the cap, stem, and underside or other parts of fungi.
-We are also trying to get a supply of some really cool mushroom knives that have a mushroom brush on one end.
+We also found some really cool mushroom knives that have a mushroom brush on one end - an essential tool for chanterelle hunters!

 Nearby Lodging: Lodging is not included in the foray fee.
 We are including a list of nearby motels below.
 The foray location is about 10 miles from Canaan Valley, about 20 miles from Blackwater Falls, both of which have hotel rooms, cabins, camping, and a restaurant.
 Elkins is about an hour west of the foray site, via curvy mountain roads.
 Please book a room early – nearby hotels fill up quickly and were basically sold out during our foray last year.